jdkandersson/OpenAlchemy/docs/source/technical_details/relationships.rst

     :language: python
     :linenos:

-Many to many relationships support *x-backref* and custom foreign keys.
-For back references see :ref:`many to one backref <backref>` and for custom foreign keys see :ref:`many to one custom foreign keys <custom-foreign-key>`.
+Many to many relationships support *x-backref*, see :ref:`many to one backref <backref>`.
 Note that *x-uselist* is not supported as it does not make sense to turn a many to many relationship defined as an OpenAPI array into a many to one relationship.
+Also, because the association table is defined based on the primary key properties, custom foreign keys are not supported.

 .. _child-parent-reference: